FriendsOfSymfony/FOSHttpCache/doc/user-context.rst

     context.
 If the client will not see a difference when his context changes (e.g. is  removed from or added to groups on server side), you also do not want the clients to cache pages.
-Because ``VARY`` is used for the control of the caching proxy, it is not available to control clients.
+Because ``VARY`` is used for the control of the proxy server, it is not available to control clients.
 Often, the best solution is to disable intermediary caches by setting the cache control header ``s-maxage`` to 0 and using the *custom TTL* mechanism (see the documentation for :ref:`Varnish <varnish_customttl>` or the
     :ref:`Symfony HttpCache <symfonycache_customttl>`).
-If you want to use the ``private`` cache control instruction instead, you need to adjust your caching proxy configuration to cache content with a ``private`` instruction.
+If you want to use the ``private`` cache control instruction instead, you need to adjust your proxy server configuration to cache content with a ``private`` instruction.

 Overview
 --------